 What other CS courses (or related courses) have you taken?

 Too many to list.
 At Grinnell, I've taught Tutorial (Hypertext: Some Technology, Some Implications), CSC103 (Programming and Problem Solving), CSC151 (Fundamentals of Computer Science I), CSC152 (Fundamentals of Computer Science II), CSC223 (Software Design), CSC302 (Programming Language Concepts), CSC362 (Compilers), and CSC364 (Computer Networks).
-I've also taught a number of independent studies at Grinnell.

 What, if any, computer languages do you know?